 DIANNE SHUMAY is Associate Director of Psycho-oncology at the University of California at San Francisco Helen Diller Family Comprehensive Cancer Center and a Health Sciences Clinical Assistant Professor in the Department of Psychiatry and Behavioral Sciences.
 Dr. Shumay is a clinical health psychologist whose research and clinical work is focused on helping people with cancer and medical illness.
 She is a specialist in physiological self-regulation and mind/body approaches, and much of her work targets the psychological and physical symptoms of cancer and cancer treatment, such as anxiety, depression, insomnia, pain, fatigue and other symptoms with behavioral approaches including CBT, ACT and mindfulness.
 She received her M.A. from Stanford University and Ph.D. in clinical psychology from the University of Hawaii at Manoa.
 She completed a pre-doctoral internship with an emphasis in medical health psychology at the University of Florida and was a visiting scholar at Manchester College Oxford University, UK.
 She also completed a post-doctoral fellowship in palliative care and hospice at the VA Palo Alto.
-Her current research activities include studies in anxiety and fear of recurrence for cancer survivors, evidence-based methods for screening and intervening in cancerrelated distress; and developing novel interventions for cancer patients and their families.
-MARTHA SHUMWAY is Associate Professor in Residence in the UCSF Department of Psychiatry and Behavioral Sciences.
-She holds a Ph.D. in quantitative psychology from the University of California, Berkeley.
-She conducts research on the outcomes and costs of health and mental health services with emphases on methodology and underserved populations.
-Dr. Shumway has played a central role in the development and conduct of research at the UCSF/ZSFG Trauma Recovery Center since its inception in 2001 and has received funding from a UCSF Hellman Family Award and the National Institute of Mental Health for methodological research related to posttraumatic stress disorder.
-Dr. Shumway is co-author of the textbook Cost-Outcome Methods for Mental Health and serves as a regular grant reviewer for the National Institutes of Health and the National Institute on Disability and Rehabilitation Research.
-She recently completed a term of service as Associate Statistical Editor for the Journal of Traumatic Stress and is a member of the Department of Psychiatry and Behavioral Sciences' Biostatistics Consultation Core.
+Her current research activities include studies in anxiety and fear of recurrence for cancer survivors, evidence-based methods for screening and intervening in cancer-related distress; and developing novel interventions for cancer patients and their families.

 JAMES L. SORENSEN is Professor in the UCSF Department of Psychiatry and Behavioral Sciences at Zuckerberg San Francisco General Hospital (ZSFG).
 He earned the Ph.D. in clinical psychology at the University of Rochester in 1975.
 For three years he was assistant professor in the clinical psychology training program at Bowling Green State University, after which he took a National Research Service Award postdoctoral traineeship at UCSF.
 He served as Chief of Substance Abuse Services at SFGH for 13 years.
 His research has focused on developing better treatments to help people with substance use disorders, with increasing attention to the ethical issues facing clinicians treating substance use disorders.
-Dr. Sorensen is a past member of the NIH National Advisory Council on Drug Abuse, has chaired the Services Research Review Committee at National Institute on Drug Abuse, and is currently a member of the Behavioral and Social Consequences of HIV/AIDS Study Section NIH.
-He serves on the editorial board of Drug and Alcohol Dependence, Journal of Substance Abuse Treatment, and Addiction Science & Clinical Practice.
+Dr. Sorensen is a past member of the NIH National Advisory Council on Drug Abuse, has chaired the Services Research Review Committee at National Institute on Drug Abuse, and is frequent reviewer of NIH research proposals.
+He serves on the editorial board of Drug and Alcohol Dependence Reports, Journal of Substance Abuse Treatment, and Addiction Science & Clinical Practice.
 He is senior author of A Family Like Yours: Breaking the Patterns of Drug Abuse (Harper & Row), Preventing AIDS in Drug Users and Their Sexual Partners (Guilford), and senior editor of Drug Abuse Treatment Through Collaboration: Practice and Research Partnerships That Work (American Psychological Association).
-Dr. Sorensen is active in teaching with several programs in addition to the CPTP, including leadership of the Drug Abuse Treatment and Services Research Postdoctoral Training Program, coleading the Center for AIDS Prevention Studies Visiting Professor Program as well as the Learning for Early Careers in Addiction and Diversity (LEAD) research education training program.
+Dr. Sorensen is active in teaching with several programs in addition to the CPTP, including co-leading the Drug Abuse Treatment and Services Research Postdoctoral Training Program, c the Center for AIDS Prevention Studies Visiting Professor Program a, and s the Learning for Early Careers in Addiction and Diversity (LEAD) research education training program.
 In 2015 Dr. Sorensen received the Miracles Tribute Award for Lifetime Achievement and Outstanding Service in Addiction and Co-Occurring Disorders from Constellation Behavioral Health.
 Recently Dr. Sorensen has focused on understanding how front-line staff cope with ethical issues as they treat substance use disorders.
 In 2018-19 he gained an international perspective on these issues as a Fulbright Fellow at University of Calgary in Alberta Canada.